How To Use TCPView To Find Programs Using Your Internet

 TCPView is easy enough to use and presents detailed information about network connections, making it possible to monitor and identify data intensive or suspicious processes.

-Whilst the program is more likely to appeal to advanced users, it’s also interesting for anyone who wants to understand more about their network – or even just to see how many endpoints a single web page may create.
+Whilst the program is more likely to appeal to advanced users, it’s also interesting for anyone who wants to understand more about their own network – or even just to see how many endpoints a single web page may create.